Donate

 Patience

 Through CAMFED investment I got an opportunity to go to school, complete school, and become a leader in my community.
 Now I am multiplying the benefit of my education by supporting other girls to go to school through influencing various stakeholders to support marginalized girls in my community.
 As an example, I support five girls to go to school by meeting their school-going costs.
-I pay for their school fees, buy their uniforms, and buy their sanitary [wear].
+I pay for their school fees, buy their uniforms, and buy their menstrual products.
 This is over and above the support that I give to my siblings, my family, and my two children.

 Play videoImage